 You have lots of ideas and no vision

 The foundation of business is often lost in the day to day operations.
 Businesses are all too quick to forget about why they set out to achieve.
 Once they are up and running, business takes a different pathway from its initial intention.
 When we invest in getting clear about the foundation of a business, the vision provides a purpose and direction moving forward.
 The vision serves as a reminder to its core purpose and helps influence actions towards a specific direction.

-Vision statements instil an inspirational and empowering culture.
+Vision statements instill an inspirational and empowering culture.
 We know that employees are a company’s greatest asset.
 To achieve success, the whole team must be on board.
 A vision empowers employees.
 It encourages them to think independently, it gives them something to work towards long term even when short term success isn’t apparent and in turn, a long standing happy and productive workforce is born.
-This culture permeates the fabric of an organisation and with the right foundations, direction and culture, no vision is unattainable.
+This culture permeates the fabric of an organization and with the right foundations, direction and culture, no vision is unattainable.

 The most important thing a leader can do is to set direction and communicate it in ways that connect and compel others.
 A vision creates a deeper sense of belonging, of being connected and of engaging in work that amplifies creativity.
 Employees, inspired by the illumination of a clear direction forward, can better align their full energies and resources to achieving progress.